Ceramic Studies

 The settlement of Sissi is quite remarkable considering the quantity, quality and variety of ceramic assemblages that have thus far been excavated.
-At the close of seven archaeological campaigns, we have inventoried no less than 590 crates of ceramic sherds as well as 3021 individual ceramic objects, which are undergoing conservation.
-Particularly large assemblages of pottery found in primary or secondary position and in a good state of conservation cover a very important time span of Minoan history.
-Parallel to the excavations campaigns, several pottery conservation (see the section on materials conservation and management) and study campaigns have been conducted, the continuation of which will eventually allow us to propose a reconstruction of a particularly long local ceramic sequence.
-Here are some preliminary results of our analyses.
+At the close of thirteen archaeological campaigns (2007-2011; 2015-2019; 2022-2024), we have inventoried no less than 9996 units of ceramic sherds as well as catalogued so far 7022 individual pottery objects.
+These pottery assemblages are currently under study by different specialists, while the catalogued ceramic vessels are already fully conserved or are undergoing conservation, of which 3184 have been photographed and 2420 drawn.
+Particularly large assemblages of pottery found in primary or secondary contexts and in a good state of conservation cover a particularly extended time span of Minoan history, from the Early Minoan IIA phase to the very end of the LM IIIB phase, i.e. 2600-1200 BCE.
+The good progress made by the pottery conservation (see the section on materials conservation and management) and study campaigns allows us to propose a rather detailed reconstruction of the local ceramic sequence, which is summarized here below.

 Prepalatial pottery